 No matter how high the winds or how fierce the spring rains and snow, this cold frame sits proudly.
 Most snow simply slides off as it falls, and any that attempts to accumulate soon melts away from the heat radiated by the dark soil within.
-Moreover, the whole thing is really cheap, averaging out at less than $10 per year.
+Moreover, the whole thing is fairly inexpensive to make.

 I always set up and plant the garden in the second half of March.
 Because my soil is so black, it is free of snow and has thawed out long before the surrounding area.
 I wait for one of those unusually warm days that we sometimes get in this area at the end of the winter when it is a joy to be working outside.
 (One March, I went cross-country skiing in a park just 30 miles from here in the morning and planted my garden the same afternoon.)
 With all materials on hand, I can construct the cold frame and plant the entire garden in a long afternoon.

 In my many years of managing the cold frame, I have never had any trouble with cold damage despite spells of weather in the teens.
 Of course, I do not seed or set out any cold-sensitive plants early in the season.
 However, I have persistently experienced two kinds of serious problems that call for constant vigilance.